mtulepkaliev/StockBot/README.md

 Coming soon

 ## How to use
-Open '.env_example', insert your discord bot API key and rename to '.env' Run stockbot.py
+Open '.env_example', insert your discord bot API key and rename to '.env' </br>
+Rename 'portfolio_ex.db' to 'portfolio.db'</br>
+Run stockbot.py </br>

 ## Dependencies
 ### Python 3.10